drcandacemakedamoore/cleanX/README.md

 - activate  the environment
 ### Anaconda Installation

--use command for conda as below
+- use command for conda as below

         conda install -c doctormakeda -c conda-forge cleanx

 You need to specify both channels because there are some cleanX dependencies that exist in both Anaconda main channel and in